sifzerda/solitaire/README.md

 ## (7) Bugs:

 - Cards must be put onto tableau in specific position (i.e. on top) otherwise insert at some other point in the tableau pile
-- Very rarely a card will vanish entirely after dropping and game must be restarted
+- Very rarely a card will vanish entirely after dropping and game must be restarted.
+Card is removed from source but doesn't render onto destination.
 - Cards can be pulled from anywhere in the tableau pile.
 - Sometimes a card dropped onto a tableau pile will switch to facedown state.
 Clicking it will cause it to return to faceup state.